-Only after 5 hours are we entitled to a refund of our fare, and the 600 euro golden goose doesn’t apply unless there is a cancellation or denied boarding.
+Only after 5 hours are we entitled to a refund of our fare, but we landed 4 hours and 31 minutes late in Oslo, just shy of 5 hours.
+The pilot often makes up for lost time in the air, and airlines give themselves extra time when publishing arrival times, because it’s the delay in arrival that matters, not the delay in departure.
+The 600 euro penalty doesn’t apply unless there is a cancellation or denied boarding.

 ‘If you are denied boarding or if your flight is cancelled or delayed for at least two hours, ask at the check-in counter or boarding gate for the text stating your rights, particularly with regard to compensation and assistance’.

 Norse did not do this, but EU 261 doesn’t provide monetary compensation for this violation.

 EU 261 does give airlines an out for extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken, which include political instability, meteorological conditions incompatible with the operation of the flight concerned, security risks, unexpected flight safety shortcomings and strikes.
 Our delay was caused by a software failure, not an extraordinary circumstance.